inBeat/inbeat-website/content/top-influencers/instagram/nail-artists/canada/_index.md

 ---
-title: Top 10 Nail Artists Instagram Influencers In Canada in 2023
+title: Top 10 Nail Artists Instagram Influencers In Canada In 2023
 description: >-
   Find top nail artists Instagram influencers in Canada in 2023.
-Most popular hashtags: #nails #nailart #nailsofinstagram #nailsalon.
+Most popular hashtags: #nails #christmasnails #nailartaddict #nailsofinstagram.
 platform: Instagram
-hits: 23
+hits: 12
-text_top: See the most popular Instagram accounts on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 23 Instagram influencers like this in Canada for you to collaborate.
+text_bottom: Our search engine has 12 Instagram influencers like this in Canada for you to connect with.
 profiles:
   - username: "nailsfromnars"
     fullname: >-